Ideal Customer Profiles: What They Are and Why They’re Important

 Company information: This is basic information about the types of companies that are most likely to benefit from your services or products.
 For example, it might include the number of employees, industry, or annual revenue.

 Demographic information: This includes things like age, gender, location, job title, and so on.

 Psychographic information: This encompasses things like interests, values, and lifestyle choices.

-How to create an ideal customer profile
+How to create an ICP

 Now that we’ve covered what an ICP is and why it’s important, it’s time to learn how to create one for your business.

 There’s no single formula for this process.
 However, we’ve generalized it into four key steps:

 Define target market

 Let’s go over these steps in a bit more detail.

 The first step in creating an ICP is to define your target market.
 This may seem like a no-brainer, but it’s important to be as specific as possible.
 To illustrate why, let’s imagine that you define your target market as small businesses.